AdamRashid96/portfolio/README.md

 * Create a new file named `index.html` in the `cs-portfolio-username` directory that was created from your clone step.
 * Update the new index.html file using `sublime` with the [template html below](#index-html-template) and customize it to your liking.
 Save changes.
 * Perform git [check-in steps below](#git-check-in-steps)
+* Finally, update the github project to use github pages so that you can see it live on the interwebs! [setps below](#publish-your-project)

 ### Clone your project
 * Open powershell and change directory, `cd`, to `c:\users\APCS\java`